 - Caspar Bowden Award for Outstanding Research in Privacy Enhancing Technologies (2018)

 - Outstanding Young Computer Science Researcher Award (2011)

 - Early Researcher Award (2010–2015)

 Industrial and sabbatical experience

 From 1999 to 2006, Professor Goldberg was Chief Scientist of Zero-Knowledge Systems (later known as Radialpoint), makers of security and privacy software for consumers and enterprises.
 There, he was responsible for research, design, and prototype implementation of privacy-enhancing technologies in a commercial setting.

 Zero-Knowledge Systems' first product was the Freedom Network, based on Professor Goldberg's PhD thesis.
 The Freedom Network allowed subscribers using the Internet to maintain control over how much of their personal information was revealed to web sites, third parties, and others.

-Professor Goldberg is currently Chair of the Board of Directors of The Tor Project, Inc., a 501(c)(3) scientific and educational charity conducting scientific research promoting free speech, free expression, civic engagement and privacy rights online.
+From 2007 to 2016, Professor Goldberg was Chair of the Board of Directors of The Tor Project, Inc., a 501(c)(3) scientific and educational charity conducting scientific research promoting free speech, free expression, civic engagement and privacy rights online.